/56

 Which virus is most likely responsible for the patient’s symptoms?

-17) What is the primary function of the viral RNA-dependent RNA polymerase in the
+44) What is the primary reason for the annual variation in the influenza vaccine

 that appeared three days ago.
 She reports feeling feverish, experiencing headache, and